MapsPeople/docs/collections/_cms/index.md

 Ability to add new categories to the list.
 Click on New Category, add name, click save.
 Once created, this Category can be added to a specific Location.
 The categories can be chosen to be displayed in the app, as well as put in a specific order (this can be done under App Configuration).

-View the tutorial video below for more information about categories.
+View the tutorial video below for more information about Categories.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FMIEJmJwogU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>